sportclimbing/ifsc-calendar/readme.md

 ![ifsc-logo](resources/images/ifsc-logo.png)

 ### TL;DR
-This automatically generates a calendar you can subscribe to, to never miss an IFSC climbing event every again.
+This automatically generates a calendar you can subscribe to, to never miss an IFSC climbing event ever again.

 Simply copy and paste `.ics` file URL from the **[IFSC Calendar 2023](https://ifsc.stream/)** page into your calendar subscriptions, and it will automatically update.
 This works for Apple devices, Google Calendar,